peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 Presented rules, type theories

 - try to unify the files for raw/typed versions of alg exts, presented rules, TT’s (there’s no obvious dependency reason not to).

+Miscellaneous:

+- in Context: try making [Context.rename] have more usual argument order by splitting up the raw context argument (relying on coercions)?